All Burma Federation of Student Unions: History

-The ABFSU has been on the front of resistance against numerous governments in charge of Myanmar for more than 70 years, from British Raj, State of Burma, Burma Socialist Programme Party, to State Administration Council.
+The All Burma Federation of Student Unions (ABFSU) emerged from the need for a nationwide student organization, as the University Students' Union (Ta-Ka-Tha), also known as Rangoon University Students' Union (RUSU), represented only students of Rangoon University.
+Consequently, the ABFSU was officially established following a resolution adopted at the First All-Burma Student Conference, held in Rangoon on 8 May 1936, and its first chair was U Raschid.

 Over time, the group's interests have changed numerous times.
-The roots of ABFSU extend back to the Burmese independence movement of the 1930s.
-In 1931, the Rangoon University Students’ Union (RUSU) was formed as a social organization by Aung San, the later military General and so-called ‘father of Burmese independence’, and, paternal father of 1991 Nobel Peace Laureate Aung San Suu Kyi.
-In 1931, the Rangoon University Students’ Union (RUSU) was formed as a social organization.
-In 1935, Aung San and his colleagues U Nu (later the first democratically elected Prime Minister of Burma), Thein Pe Myint (later the General Secretary of Communist Party of Burma), Ba Swe (later the Prime Minister) and Kyaw Nyein (later the Deputy Prime Minister) became the leaders of the RUSU and led the second university students’ strike against British colonial rule.

-In 1935, RUSU leaders led the second university students' strike against British colonial rule which was hampered by the Pacific War hampered.
-On May 8, 1936, the first students' conference was held in Rangoon.
-Organized by RUSU, it marked the formation of the All Burma Students' Union (ABSU).
+From its inception in the 1936–37 until 1949–50, the organization was known as the All Burma Students Union (ABSU).
+However, starting from the 1951–52, the name was changed to the All Burma Federation of Student Unions (ABFSU).

 During the 1300 Revolution in 1938, a major student strike led by the ABFSU and the RUSU decisively fought against colonialists, working in concert with a large-scale workers' strike.
 The revolution saw the tragic death of student leader Bo Aung Kyaw, and students were also among the 17 martyrs who fell in Mandalay.
 Under the leadership of the ABFSU, student steel militias emerged in colleges across Burma.
 Members of these student militias later participated in the formation of the Burma Independence Army and the Burma Defence Army.
 The ABFSU also led the formation of student unions nationwide.
 On February 12, 1947, ABFSU leader Myoma Than Kywe joined Aung San and other ethnic leaders at the Panglong Conference as a representative of the ABFSU.

-In 1951, the All Burma Students’ Union (ABSU) changed its name to the All Burma Federation of Student Unions (ABFSU) to represent all students in Burma.
+Following 1950, Communist-affiliated groups operating under the banner of various "fronts" came to dominate the Ba-Ka-Tha movement, and when the Communists went underground (took to the jungle), the paths of Ba-Ka-Tha leaders diverged, with some following them into the jungle, some being killed in government attacks, and others later becoming government ministers; between 1945 and 1958, numerous Ba-Ka-Tha (All Burma Federation of Student Unions) factions emerged, including Ba-Ka-Tha Headquarters, Ba-Ka-Tha Underground (Jungle), Ba-Ka-Tha League, Ba-Ka-Tha "Clean" (Thant-shin), the Ba-Ka-Tha Ko Ko Gyi and Ko Ko Lay Group, Ba-Ka-Tha DSO (Democratic Students Organization), the Federation of Ba-Ka-Tha, and the New Federation of Ba-Ka-Tha.

 The ABFSU became active in campaigning for education reforms.
-During the Sixth Conference of the ABFSU in 1960, the so-called ‘five policies’, and ‘three flags’ of the organization were adopted, which has been fundamental in the creation of Democratic Centralism within the organization.
+During the Sixth Conference of the ABFSU in 1960, the so-called ‘five policies’, and ‘three flags’ of the organization were adopted, which have been fundamental in the creation of Democratic Centralism within the organization.